 I have not dug deep into the 2k, 3k, 5k or even 10.000 € price range of amplification.
-Even Lake People offers higher priced solutions under the Violectric name.
+Even Lake People offers higher-priced solutions under the Violectric name.
 But at this point I am not sure how to justify any alternative if price is also of concern.

 Interestingly enough, most of the Reference Series’ sound character actually comes from the DAC instead.
 In recent years, DAC chips have become very powerful and all should handle most tasks similarly efficient.
-Many people argue the process of digital to analogue conversion does not have a sound but my recent review of the ADI-2 Pro should prove that claim wrong.
+Many people argue the process of digital to analog conversion does not have a sound but my recent review of the ADI-2 Pro should prove that claim wrong.
 The RS 02 DAC is very clean sounding and in combination with the RS 08 it creates a very slightly analytical and sterile presentation – in the most positive way.

 But for instance, there are some headphones that pair better with the DAC than others.
 If you still have an HD 650, you can get more smoothness or warmth from a different audio chain.
 If you like the more analytical approach of HD 800, then the Reference Series combo is what you’re looking for.
 I found this setup to work very well with Beyerdynamic and Hifiman headphones.

 In terms of the competition, the DAC RS 06 falls a bit behind with support.
 But the question is, do you really need anything more than 24/192?
 If not, you have a perfectly clean sounding digital-analog conversion with a powerful output.
 Yes, I do use crossfeed on the Chord Hugo when I can.
 When compared to the RME ADI-2 Pro, there is a lot to be missed.
-The question really depends whether the user is a purist or not.
+The question really depends on whether the user is a purist or not.

 I feel very different about the amp, though.
 The RS 08 (or 02 respectively) is truly a reference product.
-The output irons out any headphone’s flaw and music comes to life in the most positive transparent way.
+The output irons out any headphone’s flaw and music come to life in the most positive transparent way.
 It is more neutral than any other amp I have reviewed so far and that says quite a bit.
 The Hugo cannot match its dynamics, the ADI-2 Pro has a slightly weightier amplification and the Benchmark DAC3 cannot match the Lake People’s versatility.
 The RS 08 stands its own.

 As a whole, the Benchmark DAC3 HGC might impress more consumers that are looking for a good companion in the living room.
 The abundance of in- and outputs make it easier to implement it in a speaker setup, as well as the convenience of a remote.
 It cannot match the superior headphone amplification, though, whereas the DAC unit sonically performs on a similar level.

 The ADI-2 Pro has proven how digital audio makes sense and perfectly makes use of modern DSP functions.
 While it is a superb DAC and amp, the Lake People RS does output a more transparent sound.
-It really depends on how much you want or need additional functionality.
+It really depends on how much you want or needs additional functionality.

 The Lake People Reference Series is easily recommendable for headphile purists.
 DAC and amp sound very clean and linear without any flaws.
 Especially the amp impressed me.
 Aiming at the same sonic qualities as the pricier Violectric products, the Reference Series deserves its name in my humble opinion.